 \paratitle{Problem Statement}.
-This work mainly focuses on using large language models~(LLMs) to solve complex reasoning tasks based on structured data.
-Formally, it can be described as a question answering task: given a natural language question $q$ and an accessible structured data $\mathcal{S}$ (\eg a knowledge graph or database), the LLM needs to extract useful evidence from $\mathcal{S}$ and then generates the expected result to answer the question $q$ based on the extracted evidence.
-According to the task requirement, the generated result can be either free-form answers in natural language or structured experessions (\eg SQL statements) to be executed for obtaining the answer from $\mathcal{S}$.
+This work mainly focuses on using LLMs to solve complex reasoning tasks based on structured data.
+Formally, it can be described as a question answering task: given a natural language question $q$ and an accessible structured data $\mathcal{S}$ (\eg a knowledge graph, a table, or database), the LLM needs to extract useful evidence from $\mathcal{S}$ and then generates the expected result to answer the question $q$ based on the extracted evidence.
+According to the task requirement, the generated result can be either free-form answers in natural language or structured expressions (\eg SQL statements) to be executed for obtaining the answer from $\mathcal{S}$.
 Since we consider three types of structured data (Section~\ref{approach}), our tasks can be instantiated as follows:

 $\bullet$ KG based question answering~(KGQA)

 $\bullet$ Table based question answering~(TableQA)

 $\bullet$ DB based semantic parsing~(Text-to-SQL)